MoseleyBioinformaticsLab/ScanCentricPeakCharacterization/README.md

 See the example of `RawMS` below to see how we can change the model being used.

-## Example

-We are lacking basic examples at the moment.
-We are hoping to get some basic example and more documentation of the functionality in here shortly.

 ## Basic Objects and Classes

 ### RawMS